Jewel Avenue buses: Q64

+Q74

+The eastbound Q74 is a limited-stop route, starting at the Forest Hills–71st Avenue subway station in Forest Hills on the north side of Queens Boulevard at 71st Avenue.
+Then the bus route turns onto Jewel Avenue, crossing over the Grand Central Parkway, Flushing Meadows – Corona Park, and Van Wyck Expressway.
+The bus then travels through Kew Gardens Hills, Queens, and passes by Queens College before turning north at 164th Street.
+It then turns east at Horace Harding Expressway, continuing to Springfield Boulevard, where it turns north again.
+The Q74 terminates at Queensborough Community College in Bayside, Queens.

+The westbound Q74 essentially follows the same route until just west of the Van Wyck Expressway, where the westbound Q74 turns slightly north onto 69th Road, which runs parallel to Jewel Avenue.
+The westbound Q74 continues along 69th Road until the intersection with 108th Street, where buses turn left and continue four blocks to Queens Boulevard.
+Buses lay over at the west side of 108th Street between Queens Boulevard and 70th Road.

 QM4

 Eastbound QM4 service via Sixth Avenue begins at Sixth Avenue and 36th Street.
 The route then picks up passengers along Sixth Avenue.
 Sixth Avenue service turns onto 57th Street.
 Afterwards, the service moves onto 59th Street, and then turns onto the Queensboro Bridge crossing over the East River into Queens.
 Once in Queens, the bus continues along Queens Boulevard making no stops until it reaches Jewel Avenue.
 The bus drops off passengers along Jewel Avenue, and turns onto 164th Street, with its final stop at the Horace Harding Expressway.

 Westbound QM4 service begins at 164th Street and the Horace Harding Expressway, and then turns onto Jewel Avenue picking up passengers.
 Once the route reaches Queens Boulevard, the bus stops picking up passengers.
 The bus route then continues via Queens Boulevard until it turns onto the Long Island Expressway.
 It then goes under the East River through the Queens Midtown Tunnel.
 Once in Manhattan the bus goes via Sixth Avenue.
 The bus drops off passengers and then turns via 57th Street, terminating at Third Avenue.